Euro's big four seek way out of crisis in Rome

 “The best that Monti and Rajoy will get from Merkel at this meeting is talk,” said Nicholas Spiro of Spiro Sovereign Strategy.

+However, with 10-year Spanish bond yields having already fallen by more than 0.7 percentage points from recent highs, he said that ahead of next week’s summit even vaguely supportive comments from Merkel may be enough to underpin the market.

-The two hour meeting started at 8.00 a.m.
-EDT.
+The two hour meeting will start at 1200 GMT.
 It will be followed by a joint news conference by the four leaders.
 No joint statement is expected.

 Monti, who presents himself as a mediator between France and Germany, has insisted for months that the euro zone must temper the German-led austerity drive with measures to foster growth.